Achievable logoAchievable logo

 The eye is divided into two cavities:

-• Anterior cavity: Spans from the cornea to the lens, including the iris and ciliary body, filled with aqueous humor (a watery fluid).
+• Anterior cavity: Extends from the cornea to the lens.
+It includes the iris and ciliary body and is filled with aqueous humor (a watery fluid).

-• Posterior cavity: The space behind the lens to the back of the eye, filled with vitreous humor (a viscous fluid).
+• Posterior cavity: Extends from behind the lens to the back of the eye and is filled with vitreous humor (a viscous fluid).
 This cavity extends to the retina.

 Retina and photoreceptors